hardware/Package-Definition-Patcher/README.md

 This tool makes a copy of the original packagedefinition.txt file and sets all patchlevel values to 10000.

-Package Definition Patcher was intended to work through the game updates without having to re-download it each time, unless if a future game update introduces a breaking change.
+Package Definition Patcher is intended to work through the game updates without having to re-download it each time, unless if a future game update introduces a breaking change.

 ## REQUIREMENTS